Manchin will vote against new DC crime law

 “I would rescind letting people out” of prison early for committing serious crimes, he said, arguing that criminal offenders “know what they can get by with all over the country.”

-Republicans, who are in the minority in the upper chamber, can advance the disapproval resolution, which is sponsored by Sen. Bill Haggerty (R-Tenn.), because it is privileged under Senate rules.
+Republicans, who are in the minority in the upper chamber, can advance the disapproval resolution, which is sponsored by Sen. Bill Hagerty (R-Tenn.), because it is privileged under Senate rules.

 The discharge motion for the resolution doesn’t ripen until March 6, according to a senior Democratic aide, which means it won’t come to the floor before next week.